Spencerp34/Spencerp34/README.md

 ### Here is a few quick facts about me:

 - 🔭 I’m currently working on ...
 Full Stack web development
 - 🌱 I’m currently learning ...
-Typescript & Python
+Python
 - 👯 I’m looking to collaborate on ...
-Typescript
+Learning Carbon
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything especially React/Node.js
 - 📫 How to reach me: ... spencerp34@yahoo.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I am really into 3D printing and gaming!
+Hobbies are 3D printing and gaming!